sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 more and more libraries.
 Also, they are nice people.

 For instance, it is dead easy to package and distribute software with zig.
-The long-term outcome is a huge amount of libraries.
+The long-term outcome is a huge number of libraries.

 The first-party access of C libraries also contributes to the expected growth of Zig.